simila/Yunxuebang_autoanswerer/README.md

 		Opitial:
-			Result report is supported.Just change SCKEY to yours.
+			Result report to WeChat is supported.Just change SCKEY to yours.
 			See http://sc.ftqq.com/ for further infomation.